Skip to main content

 • childhood trauma, such as emotional, physical or sexual abuse

-• previous medical history, such as a serious illness during childhood
+• serious illness during childhood

 • loss of a loved one through death, illness or abandonment